Above: Jim Derck describes how he used 410 Microlight in a metal door repair. Image: A knocker on a metal door. Photo by Felix Luo on Unsplash

 Before beginning a project, it’s a good idea to test the adhesion between epoxy and the materials to be used.
 Preliminary adhesion tests can help you choose the best materials and surface preparation methods.
 It can also help to avoid a surprise bonding failure.

 At Gougeon Brothers, Inc. we use a Pneumatic Adhesion Tensile Testing Instrument (PATTI) for adhesion tests.
 After the PATTI test stud is bonded to the test surface, the stud is pulled in tension until it releases.
 The instrument gauge gives a precise pounds per square inch reading at failure.
 Continue reading →

 After living in our house for eight years and watching the ends of the threshold slowly deteriorate away and a few cracks and checks develop, I decided to replace the storm door, and figured now was a good time to restore the threshold.
 Continue reading →

 Our 403 Microfibers and 405 Filleting Blend are excellent structural fillers but they’re fibrous and leave a rough surface when used to make fillets.
 To end up with a surface that is ready for coating or re-bonding without having to remove amine blush or sand smooth, apply a narrow strip of 879 Release Fabric after the fillet is made.
 Continue reading →

-When centerboards and flip up rudders drag across the bottom, the first fiberglass to abrade away is usually the leading edge at the bottom.
+Why do centerboards and rudders need durable edges?
+When centerboards and flip-up rudders drag across the bottom, the first fiberglass to abrade away is usually the leading edge at the bottom.
 This exposes the end grain of the wood, allowing water to be absorbed the length of the centerboard or rudder.
 The wood then expands, cracking the fiberglass along the leading edge and causing more problems.
 When it is time to repair the tip, it usually takes a long time to dry the wood for an effective repair.
 Continue reading →